AMKuperus/TAS/README.md

 ### Step 2 Install Nette/sandbox
 Run composer update on the folder where you left this repository.
 To do this run a terminal (unix/mac) or hit windowslogo and type cmd in search (win(7?))

-Then in the termninal go in the TAS directory.
+Then in the terminal go to the TAS directory.
 Once in the TAS-dir type composer.phar update or composer update.
 Composer should now update the directory to contain Nette/sandbox.
 ### Step 3 Add the database
-In the folder TAS/DBDATA you will find a file calles tas.sql.
+In the folder TAS/DBDATA you will find a file called tas.sql.
 Open this file and copy-paste the entire content to youre phpmyadmin-SQL-window.
-It will automaticly add a database and fill it with te correct tables and settings.
+It will automatic add a database and fill it with te correct tables and settings.
 It will also automaticly create 3 basic-users for testing.

 || Username: student Password: 1234567 || Username: monitor Password: 1234567 || Username: admin Password: 1234567 ||
 ### Step 4 Configure TAS
 In the folder app/config/ you will find a file called config.local.neon.sample Follow the instructions from the file and the system is good to go.
 ->There can be a problem with the dns-line of the file rejecting ''.
 If this occurs try replacing the '' with this '

+### Trouble installing?
+Scroll further and read more about Nette and Installation.
+The installation explained there is a fresh installation.

+Follow those steps and then once installed you can add the content of this repository and continue with step 3 and 4 of this manual.

+If you still can't make it work try to read more about installing Nette on the [Nette-website](https://nette.org).

 ## About
 TAS is developed by [AMKuperus](https://github.com/AMKuperus) and [Guido Leijten](https://github.com/guidoleijten) as a project for [ITVitae](http://itvitae.nl/).